 - Taste and adjust seasoning, but hold back a bit since the sauce will be reduced and the saltiness will eventually get concentrated.

-- Taste and add a bit more balsamic if you think it needs a bit more sweetness.
+- Taste and add the sugar if you think the flavor is a bit muddy.
 Adjust the salt last if necessary.

 For the Ricotta Mixture